Skip to content

 News

-Man convicted of Croydon murder following fatal shooting
+Man sentenced for Croydon murder following fatal shooting

-A man has been found guilty of murdering a man in south London following a tireless investigation by Met detectives.
+A man has been sentenced to life with a minimum of 30 years for murdering a man in south London following a tireless investigation by Met detectives.

 Anthony was fatally shot by Cole on Thursday, 19 June 2025, when attending a wake on Imperial Way, Croydon.